Rivers-Project-2018/Sophie-River-Thames/README.md

 2. Verzani, J. *Using R for introductory Statistics*.
 2nd ed.
 Boca Raton: CRC Press, Taylor \& Francis Group, 2014.

-3. Saunders, M, and Chapman, A. *Conversation with Sophie Kennett, Abbey Chapman, Jack Willis, Mary Saunders, and Antonia Feilden*, c.
+3. Saunders, M, and Chapman, A. *Conversation with S. Kennett, A. Chapman, J. Willis, M. Saunders, and A. Feilden*, c.
 6 November, 2018.

-4. Saunders, M. *Conversation with Sophie Kennett*, c.
+4. Saunders, M. *Conversation with S. Kennett*, c.
 27 November, 2018.

 5. Statistical tools for high-throughput data analysis. *Add legends to plots in R software : the easiest way!* [Online]. [no date].
 [Accessed 1 March 2019].
 Available from:http://www.sthda.com/